tari-labs/tari-university/src/cryptography/zksnarks/mainreport.md

 ### Overview

-The zk-SNARK end-to-end journey is to create a function or a protocol that takes the proof, given by the Prover, and checks its veracity [[4]].
-In a zk-SNARK proof, a computation is verified step by step [[5]].
+The zk-SNARK end-to-end journey is to create a function or a protocol that takes the proof, given by the Prover, and checks its veracity.
+In a zk-SNARK proof, a computation is verified step by step.
 To do so, the computation is first turned into an arithmetic circuit.
 Each of its wires is then assigned a value that results from feeding specific inputs to the circuit.
 Next, each computing node of the arithmetic circuit (called a “gate” - an analogy of the nomenclature of electronic circuits) is transformed into a constraint that verifies the output wire has the value it should have for the values assigned to the input wires.
 This process involves transforming statements or computational problems into various formats on which a zk-SNARK proof can be performed.
-In [[3]], Tomer gives the following five-step process for achieving a zk-SNARK:
+The following seven steps depicts the process for achieving a zk-SNARK:

-`Computational Problem  —>  Arithmetic Circuit  —>  R1CS  —>  QAP  —>  Linear PCP  —>  zk-SNARK`
+`Computational Problem  —>  Arithmetic Circuit  —>  R1CS  —>  QAP  —>  Linear PCP  —>  Linear Interactive Proof  ->  zk-SNARK`

 ### Summary